kontena/docs/using-kontena/README.md

 The Kontena Load Balancer is built on proven technologies such as [HAproxy](http://www.haproxy.org/) and [etcd](https://github.com/coreos/etcd).
 It is fully automated, enabling consistent load balancing for any number of Kontena Stacks and Services.
 The Kontena Load Balancer key features include:

-* Zero downtime
+* Zero downtime reloads
 * Fully automated configuration
 * Dynamic routing
-* Support for TCP and HTTP traffic
+* Support for HTTP, HTTP/2 and TCP traffic
 * SSL termination on multiple certificates
 * Link certificates from [Kontena Vault](#kontena-vault)